Overview

 Prerequisites

-Access to the Druva Console with permission to create webhooks.
+Access to the Druva Console with permissions to create webhooks.

-Access to the Rapid7 InsightIDR Console with permission to add event sources.
+Access to the Rapid7 InsightIDR Console with permissions to add event sources.

 Step 1: Configure Event Source in InsightIDR